noaione/yuusha-shoukan-ln/sources/v05/chapter6.md

 me and trying to protect me, and even though it might be inappropriate for me to feel this in a situation like this, it made me a little happy.

 “Isis...
-You b\*stard...
+You bastard...
 If you’re trying to stir up a fight, then I will fight you.”

 [...Shut up...
 Lizard...
 Don’t bully...
 Kaito.]